phernutju/ChuaiNhooDuay/README.md

 # ChuaiNhooDuay

-**CRISIS NETWORK · ALWAYS ON**

-A disaster-response mobile app connecting civilians in need with nearby volunteers — real-time, location-aware, role-based.
+A disaster-response mobile app connecting requester in need with nearby volunteers — real-time, location-aware, role-based.

 ---